Andrew Robertson (sprinter)

 Andrew Robertson (born 17 December 1990) is an English sprinter.

+Biography

+Robertson finished third behind Dwain Chambers and Harry Aikines-Aryeetey at the 2013 British Athletics Championships.

-He competed in the 60 metres at the 2016 IAAF World Indoor Championships and also at the 2018 IAAF World Indoor Championships.
+He competed in the 60 metres at the 2016 IAAF World Indoor Championships and also at the 2018 IAAF World Indoor Championships over.
 He is also a two time British indoor champion over 60m.

+At the 2025 European Athletics Indoor Championships in Apeldoorn, he won a bronze medal in the 60 metres.